High temperature in children

 Children with a high temperature need plenty of fluid.
 It is therefore important for them to drink regularly – even if still being breastfed.
 Children have a great feel of what is good for them.
 It therefore helps to focus on their needs and ask them things like what they would like to eat or drink.

 Children may play all day despite having a high temperature.
 As long as they are not running around wildly, this is absolutely fine.
 However, children with a high temperature cannot go to playgroups, nursery or school.
-This applies even if they seem otherwise healthy as they may infect other children.
+This also applies to children who appear otherwise healthy as they could infect other children.

 Children with a high temperature almost always recover of their own accord.
 The best remedies are usually time, rest and loving care.